Handle with Care (1977 film): Reception

 The film's initial release resulted in disappointing box-office results, leading Paramount to reconsider its campaign and distribution strategy, including renaming the film to deemphasize the CB radio connection because some thought that the word "Band" in the title indicated that it was a musical.
 The film was renamed Handle with Care for its New York Film Festival showing on September 30, 1977.

 The film grossed only $815,530 in the United States and Canada.

-Handle with Care currently holds a 100% rating at review aggregator Rotten Tomatoes, with an average critical score of 7.9/10.
+Handle with Care currently holds a 100% rating at review aggregator Rotten Tomatoes, with an average critical score of 7.9/10, based on nine reviews.

 John Simon called the film "a lovely, hilarious, semisatirical folk comedy, only needing a better ending."

 In 2003, The New York Times placed the film on its Best 1000 Movies Ever list.